Chi-teck/drupal-lamp/README.md

+❗This project is mot maintained anymore.
+See https://github.com/Chi-teck/docker-lamp

 # Docker LAMP stack for Drupal development
 **The container is intended for local usage and should never be used in production environment.**